OSU-BMBL/BMBL-analysis-notebooks/README.md

 The repository is NOT an introduction to data analysis.
 There are many courses and resources available, such as [Bioinformatics Training at the Harvard Chan Bioinformatics Core](https://hbctraining.github.io/main/), and [Single-cell best practices from Theis lab](https://www.sc-best-practices.org/preamble.html).
 Therefore, this repository shies away from these concepts to focus on practical aspects of analysis.
 To be specific, the repository assumes that users have a basic understanding of the following topics:

 1. R, Python, and Unix programming.
+2. R markdown settings.
-2. Assays such as RNA-seq, single-cell RNA-seq, and Spatial transcriptomics.
+3. Assays such as RNA-seq, single-cell RNA-seq, and Spatial transcriptomics.

 ## Table of contents

-1. Single-cell RNA seq general workflow
+1. Single-cell RNA seq general preprocessing workflow: `/scRNAseq_preprocess_main`
-2. Figure generating
+2. A branch of scRNAseq on Immune data analysis: `/scRNAseq_immune_branch`
+3. Code Snippets to generate publication level figure: `/figure_code`

-In case of questions or problems, please get in touch by posting an issue in this repository.
+In case of questions or problems, please get in touch by posting an issue in this repository or contact me via cankun.wang@osumc.edu

 ## Acknowledgements